goldfirere/cs380/fromhome.md

 copy files back and forth between your computer and the server.

 Once you have logged in with PuTTY, you should be able to run `emacs` or `ghci`, and away you go.

+An alternative approach is to use SSHFS, which allows you to access your networked home directory as if it were local.
+[This guide](https://igikorn.com/sshfs-windows-10/) is up-to-date and seems reasonable, but I have not tested it myself.
+The *Host* should be `powerpuff.cs.brynmawr.edu`; other settings should be straightforward.
+If you try this and have thoughts you wish to share, edit [this page](https://github.com/bmc-cs380/cs380/blob/master/fromhome.md) and submit a pull request.

 See also below for some advice about working remotely.